Seán MacMahon: Treaty and Civil War

-On 19 October 1923 Mulcahy and General Sean Mac Mahon had a meeting with W.T.
+On 19 October 1923 Mulcahy and MacMahon had a meeting with W.T.
 Cosgrave (President of the Executive Council).
-Mulcahy and other Ministers went to the Dept of Finance and drew out £5,000 Then Mulcahy and General Mac Mahon caught the night boat to England to see Fitzgerald.
+Mulcahy and other Ministers went to the Dept of Finance and drew out £5,000 Then Mulcahy and MacMahon caught the night boat to England to see Fitzgerald.
 They brokered a deal and gave him the money.
 Needless to say the saga continued on with the Free State threatening legal action.
 Some arms were received but the Cosgrave government tried to distance itself from the situation.
 The last word on the matter was in the Dáil in 1927 when Fianna Fáil's Frank Carney TD (Chief supplies officer Portobello 1922) commented that they fitted out a flying column from South Down/Armagh area two or three days before the attack on the Four Courts.
 They had been waiting on the guns from London.

-On 4 November 1922 Ernie O Malley was arrested and brought to Portobello.
-General Sean Mac Mahon went privately to visit him.
+On 4 November 1922 Ernie O'Malley was arrested and brought, severely wounded, to Portobello.
+MacMahon went privately to visit him and hoped that the prisoner would not die.

 Even before the end of the civil war in 1923 it was evident that the leadership of the National Army or "Defence Force" saw a future where they were a respected, professional, well organised army, subservient to the government of the day.
 That Government was following the agreement with Britain and had concerns about its military budget.
 At the beginning of 1923 the National Army accounted one third of all current budget expenditure by the state.
 The leadership of the IRA organisation wished to continue the fight for an all island Republic using whatever means but particularly a well-armed nationalist army.
 While the Free State government wished to shrink the National Army now that the civil war was over.
-Richard Mulcahy met this IRA leadership on a number of occasions but was very frustrated with them.
+Mulcahy met this IRA leadership on a number of occasions but was very frustrated with them.
 In May 1923 the army had risen to 3,000 officers and 52,000 other ranks.

-Paris visit
+Army crisis

-During this time the state had to find its feet and day-to-day operations and services had to be provided.
-General Seán Mac Mahon paid an official visit to France 14 to 31 July 1923.
-During which he laid a wreath on the Tomb of the Unknown Soldier.
-He was well received by the French Military and gained much information on the running of a professional army.
-There was some problem with wearing an Irish Military uniform but this appeared to come more from the British representatives in Paris.
+MacMahon paid an official visit to France from 14–31 July 1923 and laid a wreath on the Tomb of the Unknown Soldier.
+He was well received by the French military and gained much information on the running of a professional army.
+There was some problem with wearing an Irish military uniform but this appeared to come more from the British representatives in Paris.